MicrosoftDocs/xamarin-docs/docs/android/deploy-test/publishing/publishing-to-google-play/manually-uploading-the-apk.md

 -   [uses-library](http://developer.android.com/guide/topics/manifest/uses-library-element.html)
     &ndash; This element specifies that certain shared libraries must be present on the device, for example Google Maps.
-This element may also be specified with the `Android.App.UsesLibaryAttribute`.
+This element may also be specified with the `Android.App.UsesLibraryAttribute`.
 For
     example:

     ```csharp